ogawaluan/Todo-list/README.md

 ## Getting Started

 These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
-There is an apk file available for download if you want to test outside the development environment in the last section of the read me.

 ### Prerequisites